albertvila/dotfiles/README.md

  Click `OK` in the dialog that appears.
 3. Restart IntelliJ IDEA
 4. Go to `Preferences | Editor | Colors & Fonts` and select one of the new color themes.

+### plenv
+Once you know that perl version to install, run the following commands
+1. plenv install $version
+2. plenv rehash
+3. plenv global $version
+4. plenv install-cpanm
+5. You may need to restart your terminal, just type perl --version to be sure you are running the desired version

 ### unison
 - Configure unison if you want bidirectional file sync ([link](https://www.cis.upenn.edu/~bcpierce/unison/))